enwida/idpRepo/documents/frontend.md

 ### Imaging
 The actual chart images are implemented using the [d3.js](http://d3js.org) library which is used to create inline SVG images.
-Sincle SVG uses an XML format, the images can be created by adding new elements to the DOM (just like any other HTML elements as div, h1, etc.).
+Since SVG uses an XML format, the images can be created by adding new elements to the DOM (just like any other HTML elements as div, h1, etc.).

 #### Chart Types